zchee/golang-wiki/Modules.md

 2. Create the initial module definition and write it to the `go.mod` file:

    ```
-   # if using go1.11beta2 or vgo:
+   # if using 'master', go1.11beta3, or the latest `vgo`, use the newer form:
+   $ go mod init

+   # in go1.11beta2 and earlier, the older form was:
    $ go mod -init

-   # if using 'master' or go1.11beta3, use the newer form:
-   $ go mod init
    ```

    This step converts from any existing [`dep`](https://github.com/golang/dep) `Gopkg.lock` file or from any of the other [nine total supported dependency formats](https://tip.golang.org/pkg/cmd/go/internal/modconv/?m=all#pkg-variables), adding require statements to match the existing configuration.

-   If `go mod` cannot determine an appropriate package path, or if you need to override that path, use the `-module` flag:
+   If `go mod` cannot automatically determine an appropriate module path (e.g., if running outside of VCS), or if you need to override that path, use the `-module` flag:

    ```
-   # if using go1.11beta2 or vgo:
+   # if using 'master', go1.11beta3, or the latest `vgo`, use the newer form:
+   $ go mod init example.com/my/module/v2

+   # in go1.11beta2 and earlier, the older form was:
    $ go mod -init -module example.com/my/module/v2

-   # if using 'master' or go1.11beta3, use the newer form:
-   $ go mod init example.com/my/module/v2
    ```

 3. Build the module.
 This will automatically add missing or unconverted dependencies as needed to satisfy imports for this particular build invocation: